roddhjav/apparmor.d/CONTRIBUTING.md

 # Contributing

-You want to contribute to `apparmor.d`, **thank a lot for this.** You will find in this page all the useful information needed to contribute.
+You want to contribute to `apparmor.d`, **thank a lot for this.** Feedbacks, contributors, pull requests are all very welcome.
+You will find in this page all the useful information needed to contribute.

 ## How to contribute?